sayakdhar/DUPLEXA/README.md

 3. You can have any number of digits for both first number and second number.
 4. Currently there are 10 operators.
 5. During operator selection, 1 means '+', 2 means '-', 3 means '\*', 4 means '/', 5 means '%', 6 means '\*\*', 7 means '>>' or right shift operator, 8 means '<<' or left shift operator, 9 means '&' or bitwise AND and 0 means '|' or bitwise OR.

-# Got a question?
-If you have any questions that are bothering you please contact me on my <a href = "http://www.facebook.com/dibakar.saha.750">facebook profile</a>.
-Just do not ask me questions like where do I live, who do I work for etc. Also no questions like what does this line do.
-If you think a line is redundant or can be removed to make the program better then you can obviously ask me or make a pull request.

-# How to cite
-Saha, D..
-(2018, May 9).
-Sign-Language (Version 1). figshare. https://doi.org/10.6084/m9.figshare.6241901.v1A very simple CNN project.